mrTimofey/frontizer/README.md

 ## Views helpers

-* range([from], to) - generates an array of numbers from first parameter to second; first parameter can be emitted so it will be equal to 1 by default.
+* range([from], to) - generates an array of numbers from first parameter to second; first parameter can be omitted so it will be equal to 1 by default.
 Examples:
   * range(3, 5) -> [3, 4, 5]
   * range(5) -> [1, 2, 3, 4, 5]